royerlab/dexp/docs/source/how_to_guides/processing_multi_view.md

-# Processing a multi-view dataset
+# Processing a multi-view dataset using DEXP CLI

-In this example we will show how to process the multi views acquired by our multi-view light-sheet microscope [[1]](#1) to obtain a single fused image.
+In this example, we will show how to process the multi views acquired by our multi-view light-sheet microscope [[1]](#1) to obtain a single fused image.

 The processing consists of two main steps: